KSD Crisis Response Guide for Parents

 • You may attempt to contact the school for information but may not receive an immediate response.

-• Do not approach the school or attempt to retrieve your child.
+• Do not approach the school or attempt retrieve your child until it is cleared to do so.

 • In extreme cases, students may be evacuated to a reunification site, where they may be retrieved by parent/guardian.
 To provide for the continuing safety of the students, this process will take some time and your patience is appreciated.